 Well, they are wrong!

 The obvious benefits are increased strength and flexibility.
 This will also give you the added endurance to move around or run when you exercise regularly.
-Numerous studies have also confirmed that people who exercise regularly have a better immune system and can fight off various viruses and diseases more efficiently.
+Numerous studies have also suggested that people who exercise regularly may have a better immune system and can fight off various viruses and diseases more efficiently.

 The best thing about these exercises is that you can do them anywhere, either at work or at your desk.
 There are no more excuses and this will take only a few minutes of your time.